efrecon/gh-runner-krunvm/README.md

 Kubernetes or Docker containers.
 MicroVMs boot quickly, providing an experience close to running containers. [krunvm] creates and starts VM based on the OCI [images] created for this project.
 In theory, these images should be able to be used in more traditional container-based solutions.
-And while these images are based on Fedora, running on top of ubuntu should also be possible.

   [self]: https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners
   [runners]: https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners